sirfredrick/rollhedra/README.md

 # Rollhedra
 >  A Mathematical based dice rolling app!

+**Notice:** This repository is now archived.
+Feel free to fork it if you want to continue work on it.

 Rollhedra takes a mathematical twist to the normal dice rolling web-app.
 It categorizes dice by their geometric properties.
 It includes subgroups of what are called ["Uniform Fair Dice"](https://en.wikipedia.org/wiki/Dice#Rarer_variations) meaning that mathematically each side should have an equal chance of being rolled.
 This is due to them being symmetrical or face-transitive.

 ## Features